The Cosmopolitans: History

-The Cosmopolitans played a reunion concert on August 2, 2009 at Cat's Cradle, Carrboro, N.C., their first concert in 27 years.
+The Cosmopolitans played a reunion concert on August 2, 2009, at Cat's Cradle, Carrboro, N.C., their first concert in 27 years.
 Don Dixon and Mitch Easter sat in with the group and also performed solo sets.
-Evan "Funk" Davies played drums, Nel Moore Nichols played harmonica and sang, Jamie K. Sims provided lead vocals and played tambourine and toys.
-Don Dixon played bass.
-On "Rockin' Doctors" Thad Williamson performed on trombone and Mac Smith played the guitar solo.
-On "(How to Keep Your) Husband Happy" Mitch Easter played lead guitar.
-David "Itch" Britsch was unable to perform at the concert and Jamie K. Sims's brother, Corey Sims, played guitar and provided back-up vocals.
-Judy Monteleone was also unable to make the reunion, and Catherine (Cathy) Harrington played keyboards and also added vocals.
+Davies played drums, Nel Moore Nichols played harmonica and sang, and Sims provided lead vocals and played tambourine and toys.
+Britsch was unable to perform at the concert and Sims's brother, Corey Sims, played guitar and provided back-up vocals.

-In March 2017 guitarist David "Itch" Britsch passed away.
+In March 2017 guitarist David "Itch" Britsch died.
 In May 2017 Judy Monteleone, Nel Moore's substitute during the final months of the group, died.